runicscribe/worldbuilding-docs/schizotech/fae.md

 ### Twinsouled

-In extrordinarily rare cases, two (or in a few cases, three) fae may inhabit the same body.
+In extrordinarily rare cases, two (or, in a few cases, more than two) fae may inhabit the same body.
 This is referred to as a "Twinsouled".
 The most common cause for such an occurence is when two fae lovers die at the same time, and choose to be reincarnated into the same body, but it may also occur with other close companions.

-A twinsoul fae is sometimes quite obvious, e.g. a troll with two heads, andsometimes less so, e.g. an otherwise normal-looking fae that speaks in two voices.
+A twinsoul fae is sometimes quite obvious, e.g. a troll with two heads, and sometimes less so, e.g. an otherwise normal-looking fae that speaks in two voices.

-## Elves
+## Weaknesses

-Communal, with a complex hierarchy.
-All elves are humanoid.

-High Elves - The Court of Heaven.
-Messengers of the Gods, and next most commonly seen by humans after the wood elves.
-Snow Elves - The Winter Court.
-Defenders of the Far Realms, and sword enemies of the eldritch.
-Skilled warriors.
-Sea Elves - The Court of the Sea.
-Scholars, Guardians of Forbidden Knowledge.
-Wood Elves - The Woodland Court.
-Native to the wild places of Midgard, and the most commonly seen by humans.
-Deep Elves - The Under Court.
-Guardians of Hell.
-Skilled smiths and architects.

-Snow, and Deep elves look the most human, with only minor cosmetic variations like pointed ears and unusual colorations.
-High elves also look quite human, but generally have wings.
-Wood elves look vaguely human, but also have many plantlike features.
-Sea elves are the least humanlike, with a tail (which sometimes replaces their legs) and fins.

-Other Groups

-Wood Elves and Sea Elves are the most closely tied to the natural world, and as such the dividing line between a wood elf and (for example) a dryad, or a sea elf and a siren is very blurry.
-For most individuals, it is pretty obvious which category they fit into, but there's a notable overlap that includes especially hermitlike elves and sociable Onna; there is no actual strict dividing line.

-The Guardians of the Underworld - Deep Elves responsible for guarding the gates of Hell.

-The Far Patrol - The first line of defense for the Snow Elves.
-They roam the far realms and watch for eldritch incursions.
-Valkyries - Snow Elves who wander Midgard and reanimate the dead to defend the far realms.
-The Great Hunt

-### Fae Hierarchy

-While the elves are the only Fae group to have a true heirarchy, many of the more powerfull wild fae command enough respect that they can be considered to fall within a greater hierarchy encompassing all fae.
+Fae are generally repulsed by most manufactured or technological things, and stay away of human cities.

+Iron burns most fae, and causes them pain, but isn't very good at killing them.
+Silver can restrain them, and weaken their magic.

+Many types of fae have other unique weaknesses based on their nature.

 ## On Fae and the dangers of Faerie